History > World War I

 "You are Germans--Nemski," they were charged.
 We are going to fight the barbarians, your brothers.
 Woe to you, you scoundrels, if you make any effort to help your Kaiser Wilhelm."

-Despite all of the rhetoric, thousands of Volga German men were conscripted to serve in the Russian military.
+Despite the rhetoric, thousands of Volga German men were conscripted to serve in the Russian military.
 However, they were not allowed to speak German or sing German songs.
 They were watched closely as if they were the enemy.
-Their situation worsened in 1915 after a major defeat of the Russian army by the German forces.
+Their situation worsened in 1915 after the German forces' major defeat of the Russian army.
 Without evidence, the ethnic Germans serving in the Russian army were conveniently blamed for the defeat.

-War hysteria was spread by vilifying publications and wide-spread rumors.
-The millions of semi-literate and non-literate Russians had no way of ascertaining the facts and readily accepted the absurd propaganda.
-For example, it was claimed that a Volga German flour-mill magnate was shipping a weekly trainload of flour from Saratov to Riga for Kaiser Wilhelm's forces.
-No one asked, and it was never explained, how an entire trainload of flour could travel hundreds of miles through Russia and across a war front manned by Russian troops on a weekly basis.
+War hysteria was spread by vilifying publications and widespread rumors.
+The millions of semi-literate and non-literate Russians could not ascertain the facts and readily accepted the absurd propaganda.
+For example, it was claimed that a Volga German flour mill magnate was shipping a weekly trainload of flour from Saratov to Riga for Kaiser Wilhelm's forces.
+No one asked, and it was never explained, how an entire trainload of flour could travel hundreds of miles through Russia and across a war front manned by Russian troops every week.

-War hysteria was spread by vilifying publications and wide-spread rumors.
-The millions of semi-literate and non-literate Russians had no way of ascertaining the facts and readily accepted the absurd propaganda.
-For example, it was claimed that a Volga German flour-mill magnate was shipping a weekly trainload of flour from Saratov to Riga for Kaiser Wilhelm's forces.
-No one asked, and it was never explained, how an entire trainload of flour could travel hundreds of miles through Russia and across a war front manned by Russian troops on a weekly basis.
+War hysteria was spread by vilifying publications and widespread rumors.
+The millions of semi-literate and non-literate Russians could not ascertain the facts and readily accepted the absurd propaganda.
+For example, it was claimed that a Volga German flour mill magnate was shipping a weekly trainload of flour from Saratov to Riga for Kaiser Wilhelm's forces.
+No one asked, and it was never explained, how an entire trainload of flour could travel hundreds of miles through Russia and across a war front manned by Russian troops every week.

-Despite the fact that there was no documented case of a German colonist having been charged with treason or sabotage, the anti-German campaign continued.
-Most German language newspapers were closed or suppressed.
+Even though there was no documented case of a German colonist being charged with treason or sabotage, the anti-German campaign continued.
+Most German-language newspapers were closed or suppressed.
 Approximately 190,000 to 200,000 ethnic Germans living in Russia were deported to Siberia from 1915 to 1916, including several pastors.
 The number of losses is unknown, but a mortality rate of one-third to one-half (63,000-100,000) is estimated.

-In 1916, an order was issued to deport the entire Volga German population (around 650,000 at the time) to the Siberia.
-The 1917 Socialist Revolution prevented that wholesale deportation from being carried out.
+In 1916, an order was issued to deport the entire Volga German population (around 650,000 at the time) to Siberia.
+The 1917 Socialist Revolution prevented the wholesale deportation from being carried out.
 About this turn of events, the author and poet Peter Sinner wrote:

-In 1916, an order was issued to deport the entire Volga German population (around 650,000 at the time) to the Siberia.
-The 1917 Socialist Revolution prevented that wholesale deportation from being carried out.
+In 1916, an order was issued to deport the entire Volga German population (around 650,000 at the time) to Siberia.
+The 1917 Socialist Revolution prevented the wholesale deportation from being carried out.
 About this turn of events, the author and poet Peter Sinner wrote:

 When the storm had subsided, our German colonists saw themselves betrayed once more.
 The temporary government immediately halted the fierce expulsion law, but they did not rescind it.
 The general quartermaster of the temporary government renewed the prohibition of the German language.
 The war would be continued,

 The situation was also growing dire for ethnic Germans living In the United States.
 Anti-German sentiment and propaganda reached extreme levels after America entered the war in April 1917.
 The German language was forbidden to be used in many places.
-German language newspapers were closed and several editors were sent to interment camps.
+German language newspapers were closed, and several editors were sent to internment camps.
 Germans were tarred and feathered in 13 states, including Oregon.
 German books were banned in libraries and burned in public ceremonies.
 Popular publications, such as Life Magazine, frequently featured German propaganda caricatures.
-At least one of these illustrations titled "Der Oudtlaw" [sic] encouraged mob lynching of Germans who were suspected of being unpatriotic.
+At least one of these illustrations, titled "Der Oudtlaw" [sic], encouraged mob lynching of Germans suspected of being unpatriotic.
 Sadly, a German immigrant named Robert Paul Prager was hung by a group of vigilantes in 1918 outside of Collinsville, Illinois.
-The vigilantes were applauded in court for "doing their part".
-The jury deliberated for 10 minutes before acquitting those responsible for the murder, despite the fact there was no evidence supporting the claims against Prager.
-Such was the anti-German hysteria of this time period.
+The vigilantes were applauded in court for "doing their part."
+The jury deliberated for 10 minutes before acquitting those responsible for the murder despite the fact there was no evidence supporting the claims against Prager.
+Such was the anti-German hysteria of this period.

 Given the strong anti-German mood across the country, the war years were an anxious time for the Volga Germans living in Portland.
 Although they valued their ethnic German heritage and language, they also considered themselves loyal Americans.
-Their ancestors migrated from the Germanic speaking parts of western Europe in the mid-1760s.
-Given that Germany did not become a unified country until 1871, the Volga Germans had no allegiance to this recently formed empire.
-Most of the Volga Germans living in Portland no longer knew where their family had come from in German speaking Europe.
+Their ancestors migrated from the Germanic-speaking parts of western Europe in the mid-1760s.
+Since Germany did not become a unified country until 1871, the Volga Germans had no allegiance to this recently formed empire.
+Most Volga Germans living in Portland no longer knew where their family had come from in German-speaking Europe.

 Regardless, most Americans did not differentiate between Germans who had immigrated directly from Germany and the Volga Germans who had only a distant connection to their ancestral homeland.

 Anti-German pressure caused some families to anglicize the spelling of their surnames, for example from.
 Schmidt to Smith or Grün to Green.
 Name changes were often recommended to parents by public school officials.
 Children were forbidden to speak German in school and were disciplined if they did.
-In Portland, teaching of the German language in schools was banned by the fall of 1918.
+In Portland, teaching the German language in schools was banned by the fall of 1918.
 Individuals and churches were put under surveillance.
-Government employees and self appointed "patriots" would frequently monitor church services from the back row of the sanctuary listening for any "subversive" activities.
+Government employees and self-appointed "patriots" frequently monitored church services from the sanctuary's back row, listening for "subversive" activities.
 Individuals were coerced to buy Liberty Bonds to demonstrate their loyalty.

 Regardless, most Americans did not differentiate between Germans who had immigrated directly from Germany and the Volga Germans who had only a distant connection to their ancestral homeland.

 Anti-German pressure caused some families to anglicize the spelling of their surnames, for example from.
 Schmidt to Smith or Grün to Green.
 Name changes were often recommended to parents by public school officials.
 Children were forbidden to speak German in school and were disciplined if they did.
-In Portland, teaching of the German language in schools was banned by the fall of 1918.
+In Portland, teaching the German language in schools was banned by the fall of 1918.
 Individuals and churches were put under surveillance.
-Government employees and self appointed "patriots" would frequently monitor church services from the back row of the sanctuary listening for any "subversive" activities.
+Government employees and self-appointed "patriots" frequently monitored church services from the sanctuary's back row, listening for "subversive" activities.
 Individuals were coerced to buy Liberty Bonds to demonstrate their loyalty.

 Newspaper columnist Karl Klooster wrote about the dilemma faced by Portland's Volga German community in a 1987 Round the Roses column: